Build an Effective Timetable and how to do Advanced Cramming!

 - You gain confidence in class participation and independent learning.

-Many students waste valuable class time asking questions they could easily look up — especially for definitions.
-Instead, use your teacher’s time wisely by preparing strategic questions.
+Too often, students waste valuable class time asking questions they could easily look up — especially for definitions.
+Instead, use your teacher’s time wisely by preparing strategic questions for them!
+Good questions include:

 - “Where could I improve this mind map I made?”